Former city councilman Paul Vallone dead at 56, Queens mourns

 Former city councilman and education advocate Paul Vallone is dead at 56.

-Mayor Adams remembered Vallone as a “fighter” for the blue-collar Queens community he represented.
+Mayor Eric Adams remembered Vallone as a “fighter” for the blue-collar Queens community he represented.

 “In that role and as a member of our administration, he was a committed advocate for veterans — serving those who have served our country,” Adams said in a statement.
 “It was an honor to serve alongside him, and I know New Yorkers will join me in keeping the Vallone family in your hearts today.”